-Leadership Essentials LE is a two-day conference intended for school and system leaders who are new to their role, within the last five years, and focuses on the exchange of information to assist them in their leadership roles.
-This annual two-day conference typically happens in late fall and information is sent out to schools and divisions very early in the school year.
-For further information you can visit tiny.cc/ATALeadersPD or contact Konni deGoeij at konni.deGoeij@ata.ab.ca or Nikki Cloutier at nikki.cloutier@ata.ab.ca.
+Leadership Essentials (LE) is a two-day conference intended for new school and system leaders within the first five years of their leader role, and school leaders who are new to the province.
+The focus of the conference is on the exchange of information to assist school and system leaders in their leadership roles.
+This annual conference typically happens in late fall, and information is sent out to schools and school divisions early in the school year.
+For further information, visit tiny. cc/ATALeadersPD, or contact Konni deGoeij at konni.deGoeij@ata.ab.ca or Sudeep Dua at sudeep.dua@ata.ab.ca.